 Cross-region replication in Azure: Business continuity and disaster recovery

 Many organizations require both high availability provided by availability zones that are also supported with protection from large-scale phenomena and regional disasters.
-As discussed in the resiliency overview for regions and availability zones, Azure regions are designed to offer protection against local disasters with availability zones.
+Azure regions are designed to offer protection against local disasters with availability zones.
 But they can also provide protection from regional or large geography disasters with disaster recovery by making use of another region that uses cross-region replication.

 To ensure customers are supported across the world, Azure maintains multiple geographies.
 These discrete demarcations define a disaster recovery and data residency boundary across one or multiple Azure regions.

 Cross-region replication is one of several important pillars in the Azure business continuity and disaster recovery strategy.
 Cross-region replication builds on the synchronous replication of your applications and data that exists by using availability zones within your primary Azure region for high availability.
 Cross-region replication asynchronously replicates the same applications and data across other Azure regions for disaster recovery protection.